sysdiglabs/terraform-provider-sysdig/website/docs/r/sysdig_monitor_team.md

 * `name` - (Required) The name of the Monitor Team.
 It must be unique.

-* `user_roles` - (Required) At least one user role must be specified, which in most of the scenarios will be the calling user, as well as other accounts.

 * `entrypoint` - (Required) Main entry point for the current team in the product.
                  See the Entrypoint argument reference section for more information.